Tom Lubnau: Early career

-Tenure in Wyoming House
+Tenure in the Wyoming House

 Initially, Lubnau was appointed to the Wyoming House by the Campbell County Commission in August 2004, following Jene Jansen's resignation.

 Prior to his speakership, Lubnau was the House Speaker Pro Tempore in 2007 and 2008 and the House Majority Leader in 2011 and 2012.
-He is a graduate of the University of Wyoming in his native Laramie, with both bachelor's and Juris Doctor degrees in 1981 and 1984, respectively.
+He is a graduate of the University of Wyoming in his native Laramie, with both a bachelor's and a Juris Doctor degrees in 1981 and 1984, respectively.
 He is affiliated with Rotary International.
 Lubnau and his wife, Rita, have two children.
 He is Episcopalian.

 Lubnau is the first House Speaker from Campbell County since Republican Cliff H. Davis, who served in 1973 and 1974.

-Leadership of impeachment inquiry
+Leadership of the impeachment inquiry

 In the summer of 2013, Lubnau called for a still pending investigation into allegations that Cindy Hill, a fellow Republican, but with Tea Party movement support, had misused her office as state superintendent of public instruction and created a "pillow fort."
 The investigating committee could recommend that the full House launch impeachment proceedings against Hill.
 Were impeachment approved, Hill would, if convicted in an impeachment trial in the Wyoming Senate, be required to vacate her position.
 No deadline has been set for the committee to complete its work.